rishabh1323/Car-Resale-Value-Prediction/README.md

 # Car Resale Value Prediction

 Here is a web application to predict the resale value of used cars.
-You can also visit the web application [here].
+You can also visit the web application [here](https://car-resale-value-prediction-rd.herokuapp.com/).

 ## Dataset Used
 * Vehicle Dataset - from Kaggle